The mass of the dark matter particle from theory and observations: Introduction

 We also compute non-universal galaxy quantities as the halo radius, galaxy mass, halo central density and squared halo velocity.
 We find that the linear approximation provides halo central densities smaller than or in the range of the observations, and halo velocities larger than the observed ones by a factor between 1 and 10.
-Notice that the determination of these non-universal galaxy quantities is unrelated to the computation of the DM particle mass.
-Hence, our linear calculations amply suffice for our specific goals to determine properties of the DM particles.

-Clearly, for non-universal quantities one has to include the nonlinear effects (including for instance mergers) to exactly reproduce the observations.
-Notice that general arguments based on the Boltzmann-Vlasov equation show that cores cannot become cusps through mixing and mergers and that cusps do not become steeper neither shallower through mixing and mergers \citep{wd}.

-Moreover, recent $N$-body $\Lambda$CDM simulations (Acquarius) have found that the DM halos form in a sort of "monolithical" way.
-Their inner regions, that contain the visible galaxies, are found to be stable since early times and contrary to previous believes, major mergers (i.e. those with progenitor mass ratios greater than 1:10) are found to contribute little to their total mass growth \cite{wang}.
-This indicates that nonlinearities (i.e. mergers) have a reduced importance.
-Minor mergers, secondary infall, rare major mergers are certainly important for details, but the gross features of DM halos are determined during the fast-accretion phase of their gravitational collapse, as the history of the quasar-galaxies coevolution also seems to indicate \cite{dane}.

-The halo formation essentially consists of two main phases: A first fast accretion phase (that can be treated by the linear approximation), and a second subsequent slow accretion phase with mergers and infalls, that have a random character and that can only be described by numerical simulations.
-This second phase does not have an essential influence in the shape of the halo profile.
-Thus, in order to explain the observed halo profiles one just needs to describe the first phase of halo formation, as we do here in this paper.

-Therefore, the cored and cusped character we find for the linear profiles depending on the DM particle mass considered (keV and GeV mass scale, respectively) should remain valid after mixing and mergers are taken into account.

-Clearly, to build the theory of galaxy formation simulations are needed using the correct linear primordial power spectrum as input.
-Our work is only indicative in that respect.

-We combine in this paper observed properties of galaxies as the effective core density and the core radius with the theoretical linear evolution of density fluctuations computed from first principles since the end of inflation till today.
-We compute the galaxy surface density and match it with the observed values.
-Within the same scheme, we derive analytically the halo radius $ r_0 $ and the factor $ Z $ characterizing the reduction of the phase-space density since equilibration till today.
-In this way, we find the value of the mass of the dark matter particle which turns to be between 1 and 2 keV, and the number of ultrarelativistic degrees of freedom of the dark matter coupling at decoupling $ g_d $, or similarly, the decoupling temperature $ T_d $ which turns to be above 100 GeV.
-Evidence based on the phase space density pointing towards a DM particle mass in the keV scale was presented in refs. \cite{dm1,dm2}.
+We thoroughly analyze in our paper the validity of the linear approximation to study galaxy properties and its limitations.
+Notice that our determination of the DM particle mass does not relay to these non-universal galaxy quantities.

+We combine the observed properties of galaxies as the effective core density and the core radius with the theoretical evolution of density fluctuations computed from first principles.

 We consider in this paper the whole range of galaxy virial masses going from 5 to 300 $ \times 10^{11} \; M_\odot $.